 There is a clear rule regarding the scope of your questionnaire: As long as necessary, as short as possible!

 Keep the effort for your participants low and make it as easy as possible for them to complete the survey or quiz.
 Only ask questions that are relevant in this context and for these participants.
-You can check whether questions are truly relevant using three criteria:
+You can check whether questions are truly relevant based on three criteria:

-Can every participant answer this question – or does it only apply to a specific group?
+Can every participant answer this question – or does it only pertain to a specific group?

-Can every participant clearly remember the time period to which the question refers – or is, for example, “10 years ago” too long to remember accurately?
+Can each participant clearly remember the timeframe the question refers to – or is, for example, "10 years ago" too long to remember accurately?

-Is the question simple enough that participants can answer it quickly – or is it so complex that they might lose motivation?
+Is the question simple enough that participants can answer it quickly – or too complex that they may lose motivation?

 Tip: Ask the simplest and most general questions first to motivate participants to engage right from the start.

-Poorly formulated questions have consequences: Participants answer questions incompletely or not at all, focus on different aspects than intended, or give feedback that is unhelpful to you.
-Therefore, I will give you three effective tips on how to phrase your questions so that they will definitely provide appropriate answers:
+Poorly formulated questions have consequences: Participants answer questions incompletely or not at all, focus on different aspects than intended, or give feedback that isn't helpful to you.
+Therefore, I will give you three effective tips on how to formulate your questions so that you definitely receive appropriate answers:

 Tip 1: Speak like your participants!

-Questions with many foreign words or technical terms may be appropriate for one group of participants – but can cause confusion for another group from a different field.
+Questions with many foreign words or technical terms may be appropriate for one group of participants – but can cause confusion for another group from a different background.
 Use terms and concepts from your participants' everyday lives!
-Avoid overly long sentences.
+Additionally, avoid overly long sentences.

 Poor: "How relevant is the pragmatic execution of directives for you?"

-Better: “How important do you find it to complete tasks purposefully?”
+Better: “How important do you find it to carry out tasks purposefully?”

-For your participants to provide the right answers, they must clearly understand what is being asked.
-If there are multiple questions in one sentence, participants may become uncertain and may only answer one of the questions.
-If in doubt, formulate two separate questions!
+For your participants to provide the right answers, they must precisely understand what is being asked.
+When multiple questions are asked in a single sentence, participants may become uncertain and only respond to one of the questions.
+When in doubt, formulate two separate questions!

-Poor: “What expectations do you have of the seminar and me as a trainer?”
+Poor: “What expectations do you have for the seminar and for me as a trainer?”

 Better: “1.
-What expectations do you have of the seminar?” – “2.
-What expectations do you have of me as a trainer?”
+What expectations do you have for the seminar” – “2.
+What expectations do you have for me as a trainer?”

-Even though it often happens unconsciously, when asking questions, one tends to let their own opinion or experience come into play.
-This influences the answer to the question – making the answer worthless.
-Pay attention to a neutral formulation of your questions and leave your own opinion out!
+Even though it often happens unconsciously, people tend to let their own opinions or experiences seep into their questions.
+This influences the answer to the question – and thus renders the answer worthless.
+Pay attention to a neutral formulation in your questions and keep your own opinion out of it!

 Poor: “I think you learned a lot in my seminar.
 How do you assess your learning success?”